New Zealand Diploma in Environmental Management (Level 5), Marine Strand

 • Marine Biology Surveying Techniques

-• Waste Management (option)
+• Elective: Waste Management or Fisheries Management

 What you need to know first